shubhsk88/pokedex-app/README.md

 ## Setup

 1. Clone this repository and access the project's directory.
-2. Run "yarn install".
+2. Run `yarn install`.

-3. Run "yarn start" to work on the development server.
+3. Run `yarn start` to work on the development server.

 ## Built With